-In 2016, you raised an incredible £4.3 million for our work, with an additional £3.5 million given from the UK Government for new projects in Uganda, Zimbabwe and the Democratic Republic of Congo.
+In 2016 you raised an incredible £4.3 million for our work, with an additional £3.5 million given from the UK government.
+This funded a three-year water and hygiene project across Uganda, Zimbabwe and the Democratic Republic of Congo.

-- Trained 1,448 people to maintain and repair water points or toilets
+- 1,120 people have been trained to maintain and repair their water source and toilet.

 Thank you from Elizabeth in Uganda